sharmaARYAN-dev/codegpt/README.md

-# UniVerse - Next.js Student Collaboration Platform
+# Progress - Next.js Student Collaboration Platform

-This is a Next.js application for **UniVerse**, a platform designed for college innovators.
+This is a Next.js application for **Progress**, a platform designed for college innovators.
 It's built with React, TypeScript, Tailwind CSS, and ShadCN UI components for the frontend, with Firebase for the backend and Genkit for AI features.

 ## Getting Started